devilismyfriend/subby/README.md

 "python3 main.py "D:/movie.mkv""

-This will process whichever file your pointing it to, extracting subtitles if there's no existing SRT files
+This will process whichever file you're pointing it to, extracting subtitles if there's no existing SRT files present.